Colorado Supreme Court Addresses Statute of Limitations Under the Colorado Wage Act

 by | Jan 16, 2020 | Colorado Employment Law Blog

-Colorado Supreme Court Addresses Statute of Limitations Under the Colorado Wage Act
+Key aspects of the Colorado Wage Act include:

 In response to a certified question from the United States District Court for the District of Colorado, the Colorado Supreme Court has clarified that claims for unpaid wages under the Colorado Wage Act must be filed within the statute of limitations (either two or three years) and that the clock starts ticking “on the date that each set of wages first became due and payable—not on the date of separation.”
 See Hernandez v.
 Domenico Farms, Inc., 414 P.3d 700 (Colo.
 2018).